 In the Ecological Restoration Capstone, students of different academic backgrounds work together with a Community Partner (CP) to complete a local restoration project.
 Students learn how to plan, design, install, monitor, and maintain a restoration project while working in teams.
 The capstone spans three academic quarters beginning in the fall.
-More information on the Learning Goals and Philosophies in the capstone are available here.

 From 1999 to 2016 the capstone has completed 102 restoration projects with 45 different CPs, involving 590 students from 35 different academic majors.
 Community Partners, including local governments, schools, utilities, non-profits, and private firms, submit a Request-for-Proposals (RFP) to UW-REN outlining the ecological problems and opportunities for their site.
 UW-REN faculty review the initial RFP to evaluate if it is an appropriate match for a student capstone project, that it can meet both academic goals and the needs of the CP.